 - Post signs reminding customers about physical distancing requirements:

-- through-out the market, in line-ups and washroom areas reminding people to maintain a 2 metre physical distance from others
+- In line-ups and washroom areas reminding people to maintain a 2 metre physical distance from others

-- in seating areas to remind customers there must be no more than 6 people at a table from one group
+- to remind customers there must be no more than 6 people at a table from one group

-- in seating areas to remind groups to seat themselves two meters apart from other groups
+- to remind groups to seat themselves two meters apart from other groups

 Temporary Food Market Guidelines.
 (TFM guidelines)